nickgrealy/poll-mailbox-trigger/README.md

 ---

 ## Backlog
+1. Add examples for using mailtos (e.g. in failed build job emails)
 1. Setup a standard, whereby any Jenkins job is triggered, by the subject name.
 1. test email connections using SSH keys
 1. update screenshots
-1. interpret email body directly as build parameters (see mailto links)
-1. Add config as build parameters?

 ### To Document
 1. Test and Document config examples for connecting to MS Exchange

 ### To Test
 1. Write UnitTests!!! (preferably using groovy+selenium+webdriver+junit+bdd(easyb/cucumber))
-1. Test using variable replacement!
 1. Test build options - node label, concurrent builds
 1. Jenkins support - try and support as far back/forwards as possible
 1. Java Support - test with Java 1.5